Skip to main content

 Niche differentiation is the process by which competing species use the environment differently to coexist.

-Which of the following best describes how the theory of evolution has changed over time?
+• How has the theory of evolution changed over time?

 The theory of evolution has expanded to include genetic evidence and mechanisms like genetic drift and gene flow, alongside natural selection.